 The United States Geological Survey (USGS) Water Resources Division is the first place to look for online water data.
 The National Water Information System (NWIS) contains selected water-resources data for approximately 1.5 million sites across the United States, selected territories and border locations, from 1857 to present.
 The site also provides water quality, water use, acid rain and more as well as program information, full-text publications, links to state USGS programs and other sources of information.

-Wisconsin Dept. of Natural Resources, Water Division
+Wisconsin Dept. of Natural Resources, Environmental Management Division